Disclaimer: I do not own The X Files, or any of the characters, I'm just a faithful fan.

 "What the hell are you talking about?"
 He yelled.

 "Your son has been taken by the rebels.
-You must get him back, and bring him to us, or your wife will be killed."
+I assume you know what I mean by that.
+You must recover him from them, and bring him to us, or your wife will be killed."

-Mulder couldn't speak for a moment, he was in a state of bewildered shock.
+Mulder couldn't speak for a moment; he was in a state of shock and bewilderment.
 The man delivered his final demand.

 "Find the boy and call this number when you have him.
 Deliver him to us, as we instruct, and your wife will be returned to you unharmed."